Vaei/Vigil/README.md

 > <br>There are many non-standard setups that have not been fully tested
 > <br>Vigil has not been tested at scale in production
 > <br>Vigil's net prediction has not been widely tested, esp. the workflow -- feedback wanted

-## What is Vigil?

-Vigil determines what the player is looking at.
-What they want to interact with.
-Which ally they want to auto-target with their healing spell.
-Which enemy they want to lock onto.

 ## Watch Me